sarikasurampudi/oml/adb-oml/create-ml-model/create-ml-model2.md

     - %python - used to run Python code.
     - %r - used to run the R code.

 2. Paste the following into the first paragraph.
-Then click on the **arrow** to run the code (format the text in this case.).
+Then click on the **Play** icon to run the code (format the text in this case.).
 Note that it displays the formatted text, and adds a new paragraph.
 Notebooks save automatically.

     ````
     <copy>